Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Remove-AzADSpCredential.md

 ### Example 3 - Remove all credentials from a service principal using piping

 ```
-PS C:\> Get-AzureRmADServicePrincipal -ObjectId 7663d3fb-6f86-4352-9e6d-cf9d50d5ee82 | Remove-AzureRmADSpCredential
+PS C:\> Get-AzADServicePrincipal -ObjectId 7663d3fb-6f86-4352-9e6d-cf9d50d5ee82 | Remove-AzADSpCredential
 ```

-Gets the service principal with object id '7663d3fb-6f86-4352-9e6d-cf9d50d5ee82' and pipes that to the Remove-AzureRmADSpCredential cmdlet to remove all credentials from that service principal.
+Gets the service principal with object id '7663d3fb-6f86-4352-9e6d-cf9d50d5ee82' and pipes that to the Remove-AzADSpCredential cmdlet to remove all credentials from that service principal.

 ## PARAMETERS